top of page

 9 / Discharge

-After being discharged from the unit, you will also be offered care items to take home if you want.
+After being discharged from the clinic, you will also be offered care items to take home if you want.
 These items can include a food box from our community pantry, stuffed animals, toiletries, etc. Transportation can be arranged if needed, and your advocate will then escort you out of the clinic.

 Who is a SANE?